postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/documenting-your-api.md

 ![View Docs](https://assets.postman.com/postman-docs/view-docs.jpg)

+> You can edit your docs either in the Postman app, or directly in the browser (while viewing documentation for a collection you have edit access to).

 Alternatively, use the __New__ button, and select __API Documentation__.
 Choose __Select an existing collection__ and click the collection you want to view docs for.

 ![Document Collection](https://assets.postman.com/postman-docs/document-collection.jpg)